-2 pcs of delicious, tender pork tenderloin.
-It’s a super-lean cut, with a delicate, mild-mannered flavour.
+Pork Tenderloin is a super-lean cut, with a delicate, mild-mannered flavour.
 Also, like pork chops, it’s quick-cooking and ideal for weeknight dinners.

+Refrigerate or freeze on receipt.
+Once placed in the fridge use within 3 days.
+Instead of cooking pork tenderloin straight from the fridge, let it sit at room temperature for about 30 minutes before you get started.
+Giving the meat a chance to warm up will ensure more even cooking.
 Part of the beauty of this ultra-tender cut is how quickly and easily it makes its way to the table.
 Whether you roast it, sear it, or stir-fry it, pork tenderloin is a meat to lean on for easy 30-minute meals.